Why Don’t Christians Stone People Today?

 In 2 Corinthians 2:5-11, we learn that he was brought back into the church after he sincerely repented.
 There are other places in the New Testament where we are instructed to utilize this kind of discipline: (Titus 3:9, Romans 16, I Cor 5, 2 Thess.
 3:14-15)

 Why don’t we stone people?
-Jesus died in our place to purchase us; He also rose from the dead.
-Because He is our Master and has the keys of life and the grave, only He could make such a determination about whether or not a person deserved to live.
+Jesus died in our place to purchase us.
+He also died in our place and rose from the dead.
+Because He is our Master and has the keys of life and the grave, only He could make such a determination about whether or not a person deserved to live (see also Acts 5:1-11).

 While we do not stone people for breaking God’s commandments, we do administer discipline in the church for certain sins (examples given in the New Testament) because they can defile the entire congregation of believers.
-When a person has genuinely repented, then they can be brought back.
+When a person has genuinely repented, then they can be restored back unto fellowship.

 Kelly McDonald, Jr.